Chopin and Beethoven’s music helps students pass exams, study finds

 According to the study, the science behind the result shows that by listening to classical music, participants activated a process known as ‘targeted memory reactivation’ (TMR), which stimulates the brain to consolidate memories.

-It’s the same process that causes memories and emotions to be triggered by smell, from scents such as freshly baked bread, flowers or perfume – but you need to be focussing on a subject (such as a university lecturer) for it to have the effect.
+It’s the same process that causes memories and emotions to be triggered by smell, from scents such as freshly baked bread, flowers or perfume.
+But you need to be focussing on a subject, such as a university lecturer, for it to have an effect.

 To monitor electrical activity in participants’ brains, researchers fixed electroencephalograms (nets of electrodes) to their heads – and found that by improving quality of sleep and ability to recollect course materials, students increased the probability of passing their test with a grade of 70 or above.

-However, these benefits didn’t extend to a nine-month follow-up test when performance dropped back to floor levels, suggesting the process needs to be repeated.
+However, these benefits didn’t extend to a nine-month follow-up test when performance dropped back to original levels, suggesting the process needs to be repeated.

-Previously, studies exploring the ‘Mozart effect’ have suggested that students listening to music by the great composer would perform better in IQ tests – but recent findings show this is from increased arousal after listening to lively pieces.
+Previously, studies exploring the ‘Mozart effect’ have suggested that students listening to music by the great composer would perform better in IQ tests – but recent findings show this is from increased arousal after listening to lively pieces in general, rather than just those by Mozart.

 Led by Chenlu Gao, Paul Fillmore and Michael K. Scullin, the new study suggests the classical genre could in fact be a game-changer in helping students to remember key topics covered during their classes.